brettz9/nogin/README.md

     redirects after login**
-    1. Allow **redirect to be based on URL** (e.g., if user coming to the login from another page, let them redirect to that; ideally client-side also, so can work with anchors).
+    1. Allow **redirect to be based on URL** (e.g., if user coming to the login from another page, let them redirect to that; ideally client-side also, so can work with anchors, at least if implementing "option for integration" into a page mentioned below).

 1. Update **docs**
     1. Update **docs above**